chronogeran/emu-coop/README.md

 Contributions adding more games are welcome.
 Any game with a good degree of non-linearity or backtracking will work.

+## List of changes from base emu-coop

+* Implemented raw TCP protocol
+* Support for more than 2 players
+* Support for BizHawk
+* Added games
+* Added 'flags' type
+* Added writeword support for FCEUX
+* Fix writeTrigger's previousValue

 ## See Also

 Other similar projects providing access to multiplayer modes: